-Born in Delaware, Marian Prince, who teaches 091-092 and Statistics, earned her BS at the University of Michigan in Mathematics and Physics.
+Born in Delaware, Marian Prince, who has taught 091-092, Reasoning with Functions, and Statistics (including AP Statistics for Berrien RESA), earned her BS at the University of Michigan in Mathematics and Physics.
 For 25 years she taught middle and high school math, science, and technology subjects in several districts across Michigan, mostly in the Benton Harbor area.
 After retiring in 2010, she completed her PhD in Curriculum and Instruction at Andrews and formed a nonprofit organization, Charitable Calculators, which receives donated graphing calculators and distributes them to qualifying schools around the world.
 She has five children and four grandchildren and loves to sing and play flute in the worship team at her church.

 In 2011 the organization shipped TI-92's to Namibia and TI-83+'s to Guatemala and Vermont; a class set of TI-73 and TI-10 calculators to Epping Forest Primary School in St. Elizabeth, Jamaica; a TI-84+ calculator and viewscreen panel to each professor at the University of Korce (Universiteti Fan S.Noli) mathematics department in Albania; and a calculator and viewscreen panel for each teacher in the math department at Gostivar High School (Shkolla e Mesme Komunale e Gjimnazit) in Gostivar, Macedonia.